Welcome to FMTB-W

 WHAT TO BRING:

-Proper civilian attire must be worn when you are given liberty.
+Proper civilian attire must be worn when you are authorized liberty.
 Proper civilian attire is defined as clothing that does not bring discredit upon yourself or the military.
 Clothing that is frayed or in disrepair is not authorized.
 Also, if your pants or shorts have belt loops, you are expected to wear a belt.
 PT gear will not be worn as civilian attire.
 Remember, there are plenty of Marines and Sailors out there ready to correct inappropriate attire.
 You represent the Navy, in and out of uniform, so take pride in your personal bearing and appearance.
 Additionally, it is recommended that you bring the following items:

 • Good pair of running shoes with white socks (no basketball shoes)